 Civil engineering is a popular and diverse degree program.
 It involves designing, constructing, and maintaining physical and naturally-built environments and infrastructures such as roads, bridges, dams, and buildings.
 Some common specializations within civil engineering include structural engineering, geotechnical engineering, transportation engineering, and water resource engineering.
 Students can also focus on specific materials or technologies, such as steel or sustainable design.

-In addition to traditional classroom learning, many civil engineering programs offer hands-on experience through internships and project-based courses.
-Many universities also have active chapters of professional organizations like ASCE (American Society of Civil Engineers) for networking and career development opportunities.
 A Graduate degree is often required for advanced positions and leadership roles in the field.
 Many civil engineers also choose to become licensed professional engineers, which requires passing a standardized exam and meeting additional qualifications.
 Here is a look at the advantages and disadvantages of civil engineering if you are interested in this discipline.

 1. Civil engineers are always in demand

 According to the Bureau of Labor Statistics, the National Employment Estimate is 304,310.
-Thus, thriving economies and expanding populations increase demand for modern infrastructure, making civil engineering a consistently high-demand field.
+Thus, thriving economies and expanding populations increase the demand for modern infrastructure, making civil engineering a consistently high-demand field.
 The career option is also diverse, with civil engineers working in government agencies and private companies or even starting their own consulting businesses.

 2. Higher salary potential